 Next meeting

-Our next meeting will be on Monday 30 June 2025 at the usual time of 1.00 pm at the Fusilier Museum.
-This is a social event with a Jacob's Feast where we all bring something to share.
+Our next meeting will be on Tuesday 4 November 2025 at the usual time of 1.00 pm at the Fusilier Museum.
+Our speaker will be Russ Magnall on Safe and Sound Wellbeing

 All Things Myeloma